isaschlothauer/Web0th/README.md

-# NextJS-Node/Express-MariaDB web Authentication (demo)
+# NextJS-Node/Express-MariaDB web authentication demo
 This repository contains the code base for a full stack web authentication application demo.
 Frontend is built on NextJS and authentication and maintaining logged in status is handled by Node / Express backend using HttpOnly cookies.
 <br />